 Bathrooms are heavy rooms.
 Not only are the individual elements heavy—toilet, cabinet, sink, tile, flooring, and bathtub and shower—but when filled with water and items, their weights increase exponentially.
 An empty acrylic bathtub and surround combination can weigh about 200 pounds, while a bathtub full of water may weigh between 500 and 750 pounds.
 A ceramic or porcelain tile floor, combined with an underlayment, thinset, and grout, also can weigh hundreds of pounds.

 A bathroom is not helpful if it is difficult to get to.
-An en suite bathroom (located within a large, master bedroom) always is favored by homeowners for maximum convenience.
+An en suite bathroom (located within a large, primary bedroom) always is favored by homeowners for maximum convenience.
 Bathrooms located a short distance down a hallway from the bedrooms also are considered convenient.
 Try to keep bathrooms on the same level as the bedrooms.

 Proximity to Water Heater